 Harassment and assaults can happen against racialized communities.
 Local authorities may not respond to racially motivated violence and harassment.

 Armed robbery can occur, especially in the larger cities.

 Weapons, including small arms and explosives, are present in all areas of the country.
-On occasion, the presence of these weapons can cause personal disputes between individuals to escalate dramatically and lead to the use of these weapons.
-Violent incidents, such as shootings, occur in both residential and public areas.
-Tourists are not targeted but you could find yourself at the wrong place at the wrong time.
+On occasion, personal disputes between individuals may involve the use of these weapons.
+Violent incidents, such as shootings, can occur in both residential and public areas.
+Tourists are not particularly targeted, but you could find yourself in the wrong place at the wrong time.
 Be aware of your surroundings and remain vigilant.

 Small-scale targeted bombings, including car bombs, have on occasion occurred in Ukraine, including in Kyiv.
 Attacks are generally linked to criminal activity or are politically motivated with the intent to damage property.
 Some attacks have resulted in casualties.
 There is a risk of being in the wrong place at the wrong time.
 Always be alert when in public places.